aaronsaray/aaronsaray.com/content/blog/a-better-understanding-of-error-reporting-in-php.markdown

 **Bitwise?
 How does that work?**

 For those familiar with bitwise operators, the last paragraph probably seemed pretty pointless... this one you can too.
-First off, someone else wrote the tutorial, so lets check it out [here](http://www.litfuel.net/tutorials/bitwise.htm).
+First off, someone else wrote the tutorial, so let's check it out [here](http://www.litfuel.net/tutorials/bitwise.htm).
 Ok, so with that, and combined with our constants, we can create new integer values to send to the error reporting.

 **What error reporting should I be using?**